-No child needs any external pressure to learn its own native tongue or to walk upright.
-Suitable role models within its environment are all that it needs as a motivator.
+No child needs any external pressure to learn her own native tongue or to walk upright.
+Suitable role models within her environment are all she needs as a motivator.
 Only the time at which a particular step of learning happens varies individually from child to child, as we recognise very well.
 We are convinced that the same is true for mathematics, reading, writing and other branches, as long as the environment is right for learning.
-Where there is a refusal to learn, we often find that the natural learning processes are disturbed, prevented or even violated by inappropriate methods such as neglect, pressure, over-stretching, under-stretching, etc. The Montessori Method assumes that each child has a fundamental desire to learn and that its whole being is arranged from its very foundation to make progress step by step.
+Where there is a refusal to learn, we often find that the natural learning processes are disturbed, prevented or even violated by inappropriate methods such as neglect, pressure, over-challenging, under-challenging, etc. The Montessori Method assumes that each child has a fundamental desire to learn and that the child's whole being is arranged from its very foundation to make progress step by step.

-Detailed presentations are used to introduce the child to handling the individual materials, while the duration of the occupation with the material and the number of times the exercise is repeated is left to the child itself.
-The child will decide from time to time whether it will tackle a specific content alone, with one other person or as part of a whole group of interested individuals.
+Detailed presentations are used to introduce the child to handling the individual materials, while the duration of the engagement with the material and the number of times the exercise is repeated is left to the child to choose.
+The child will decide from time to time whether she will persue a specific content alone, with one other peer or as part of a group of interested individuals.

 A child’s own work is given the most value.
 "Help me to do it myself“, is our motto.
-In specific terms, this means that we do not take over anything that the child itself would not be a position to do, and we hope that by providing the appropriate explanations, we can persuade parents to take on a similar attitude.
+In specific terms, this means that we do not take over anything that the child could execute herself, and we hope that by providing the appropriate explanations, we can persuade parents to take on a similar attitude.

-By dealing in a specific way with the various types of educational content, the child achieves a massive increase in its skills in all respects and takes pleasure in a growing independence from adults.
-This growth of autonomy within each individual child leads to self-esteem and self-confidence, which is irreplaceable in the lifelong process of learning.
+By dealing in a specific way with the various types of educational content, the child aquires critical skills in all respects and takes pleasure in a growing physical and intellectual independence from adults.
+This growth of autonomy within each individual child leads to self-esteem, self-confidence and perseverance,